farisachugthai/dynamic_ipython/docs/_sources/startup/sysexcept.rst.txt

 schemes!
 I never saw anything this thorough in the official docs so that's really cool.:

-    The colors are defined in the class TBTools through the use of the ColorSchemeTable class.
+    The colors are defined in the class :class:`TBTools` through the use of the :class:`ColorSchemeTable` class.
 Currently the following exist:

       - NoColor: allows all of this module to be used in any terminal (the color escapes are just dummy blank strings).